ignacio3009/SendMail-GCF-HttpsOnCall/README.md

 Also, you have to give the access for thirdy-party sites and app of the `contactmail` mail.
 You can information about this on https://support.google.com/accounts/answer/3466521?hl=en

 So, this app let you send mails from `contactmail` to `dest` using the message of the contact form.

+## Google Cloud Functions
+After select a folder working, run `firebase login` and `firebase init`  commands, etc, you have to install nodemail cors using commmands `npm install nodemailer cors`.